NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

-model.proj_weight_mag = 1.0 # constrain the Euclidean norm of the rows of each synaptic matrix model.set_cycle(nodes=[a,b,c,d]) # execute nodes a through d (in order left to right) model.set_cycle(nodes=[e]) # execute node e model.apply_constraints() # immediately applies any constraints to synapses after initialization
+model.proj_weight_mag = 1.0 # constrain the Euclidean norm of the rows of each synaptic matrix model.set_cycle(nodes=[a,b,c,d]) # execute nodes a through d (in order left to right) model.set_cycle(nodes=[e]) # execute node e model.apply_constraints() # immediately applies constraints to synapses after initialization model.compile(batch_size=1)
 ```

-where the above six lines of code create a full NGC system using the nodes and cables
+where the above seven lines of code create a full NGC system using the nodes and cables
-we set earlier.
+we set before.
 The `set_cycle()` function takes in a list/array of nodes and
 tells the underlying `NGCGraph` system to execute them (in the order of their appearance
 within the list) first at each step in time.
 Making multiple subsequent calls
 to `set_cycle()` will add in addition execution cycles to an NGC system's step.